cp2k/cp2k/README_cmake.md

-While compiling CP2K with CUDA support should not pose problems (finding libcublas and libcufft might fail though with the nvidia hpc sdk), we should expect issues when compiling the hip support.
+While compiling CP2K with CUDA support should not pose problems (finding libcublas and libcufft might fail though with the nvidia hpc sdk), we should expect issues when compiling the HIP support.

 ROCM 5.0.x is known to have a bug in the CMake configuration files.
 It is possible to go around this but at the expense of time.
 The build system was not